 <button> when element is clickable, but it is not a link.
 Avoid

 display: flex works differently on buttons in different browsers, but we have easy fix for that.

-You will get multiple benefits - user can “tab” to it, and then press enter to activate (it will trigger
+You will get multiple benefits - user can "tab" to it, and to activate it by pressing enter (that will trigger

 click event).
 There is no need to